wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/33-australian-discussion-paper-for-officials-meeting.md

 Australia recognises that it cannot stand apart from the world-wide concern about the energy situation, oil shortages and escalating oil prices.
 Although Australia is a net exporter of energy, it has to import about 30% of crude oil requirements and is dependent on imports of heavier grades to meet fuel oil requirements.
 Australia is also reliant on some imports of aviation gasoline and other products.

 Australia's energy policy is aimed at ensuring secure and stable supplies of energy, reducing dependence on imported oil and, in the longer term, developing a diversified energy base which minimises dependence on scarce liquid fuels.
 Government decisions on pricing and tax policy to encourage the most efficient use of fuels, exploration and development and support major energy development projects have been directed towards the foregoing objectives.
-Toward the same ends, the Government has also increased its support for energy R &amp; D, has promoted energy conservation and has been active in the area of international co-operation.
+Toward the same ends, the Government has also increased its support for energy R & D, has promoted energy conservation and has been active in the area of international co-operation.

 In the 1978 Budget the Government decided that all Australian produced crude oil would in future be priced to refineries at import parity levels and that consumers of petroleum products would pay prices based on world prices.
 This policy was aimed at encouraging conservation of scarce energy sources; promoting the use of existing alternatives such as natural gas, LPG and coal-based electricity; bringing new alternatives such as shale oil, coal liquefaction, ethanol and methanol closer to commercial viability; and providing incentive to increased oil exploration activity and maximised development of existing fields.
 There is evidence that some of these objectives are being achieved.
 Oil search and development has been revived and there has been a significant increase in economically recoverable reserves.

 In a statement by the Prime Minister on 27 June 1979, the Government announced further decisions directed towards its energy policy objectives.
-These included certain assurances on pricing; conservation-directed decisions on motor spirit octane ratings; suspension of blanket approvals for exports of petroleum products; increased monitoring of the domestic oil market; a review of the adequacy of existing oil storage arrangements; further increases in energy R &amp; D allocations; and various taxation incentives to encourage the use of oil substitutes.
+These included certain assurances on pricing; conservation-directed decisions on motor spirit octane ratings; suspension of blanket approvals for exports of petroleum products; increased monitoring of the domestic oil market; a review of the adequacy of existing oil storage arrangements; further increases in energy R & D allocations; and various taxation incentives to encourage the use of oil substitutes.

 ### B. RELATIONSHIP OF THE TRANS-TASMAN INITIATIVE TO AUSTRALIA'S BROAD TRADE AND ECONOMIC STRATEGIES AND OBJECTIVES